alshedivat/al-folio/_pages/about.md

 Eddy3D is currently used at KPF, Buro Happold, Henning Larsen, Atelier Ten, Kieran Timberlake, and by researchers and educators at TU Munich, AIT, MIT, UPenn, University of Toronto, and Cornell.

 I hold a M.S. in [Systems Engineering](https://www.systemseng.cornell.edu/se/programs/systems-ms-degree) from Cornell University, a M.Sc. in [Sustainable Building
-Science](https://www.bgu.tum.de/en/enpb/home/) from the TU Munich and a B.Sc. in [Energy Engineering](https://www.et.studium.fau.de/studieninteressierte/bachelorstudium/) from the FAU Erlangen-Nuremberg.
+Science](https://www.bgu.tum.de/en/enpb/home) from the TU Munich, and a B.Sc. in [Energy Engineering](https://www.et.studium.fau.de) from the FAU Erlangen-Nuremberg.
 While completing my Master's, I also studied [Technology Management](https://www.cdtm.de) at the Center for Digital
 Technology and Management (CDTM) in Munich and led operations at [TEDxTUM](https://www.tedxtum.com/), helping to organize four major events around Munich that hosted 1500+ attendees.